lauravandyke/landis_dashboard/README.md

 Run `npm run seed` to seed the database

-Then run `npm run start-dev` to see the project on http://localhost:8080/
+Then run `npm run start:dev` to see the project on http://localhost:8080/